nasratk/deploy-lambda-from-repo-cicd/README.md

 1. An AWS account with the necessary permissions to create the required resources.
 2. An existing GitHub repository containing your Lambda function code.
 3. A GitHub Personal Access Token stored securely in AWS Systems Manager Parameter Store.
+4. An S3 bucket which will be used by CodePipeline to exchange artifacts between various pipeline stages.
+This template will create a new prefix to be used specifically for this deployment, but the bucket itself should exist prior to running this template.

 ## Parameters